-- 1. A theoretically focused dissertation research prospectus (approximately 18-25 pages, double-spaced, actual length to be determined by QE committee). - 2.
-Two field statements on two anthropological topics selected and developed in consultation with the QE committee.
-Field statements typically review fields of literature that have (a) an area/regional focus and (b) a thematic/theoretical focus (approximately 18-25 pages, double-spaced, each; actual length to be determined by QE committee).
+1) A theoretically-focused dissertation research prospectus (approximately 18-25 pages, double-spaced, actual length to be determined by the Committee)

+Two field statements on two anthropological topics selected and developed in consultation with the Committee.
+Field statements typically review fields of literature that have (a) an area/regional focus and (b) a thematic/theoretical focus. (approximately 10-15 pages, double-spaced, each; actual length to be determined by the Committee).